 Follow the steps given below to use Cloud SQL for MySQL

-● Installing a MySQL client: You can connect to an instance effortlessly by authorizing your network after requesting for an IP address.
+● Installing a MySQL client: You can connect to an instance effortlessly by authorizing your network after requesting an IP address.

 ● Connect via MySQL client: Start the interactive shell followed by the identification of the IP address using my MySQL command.
-Enter the MySQL command at the prompt to ensure that the traffic of the instance is secure under SSL protocol.
+Enter the MySQL command at the prompt to ensure that the traffic of the instance is secure under the SSL protocol.

 ● Use other programs: Following the successful installation of the MySQL client, you can also make use of other client programs apart from the MySQL program.